davemt/dumbdumb/README.md

 # dumbdumb

-Make your dumbphones kinda smart.
+Makes dumbphones smart(er).
 Service that accepts text message queries via emails to built-in SMTP server, delegates to the appropriate APIs to gather information and responds succinctly via text messages (email) to the sender.